twosharprocks/UADEL-CYBER-BOOTCAMP-2022/Homework/Module11_Network-Security.md

 1. Name and define two ways an IDS connects to a network.

-   > Answer: **Network TAP (Test Access Port)**: A hardware device that provides access to a network.
-Network TAPs transmit both send and receive data streams on separate dedicated channels simultaneously, guaranteeing that all data arrives at the monitoring device in real time.
+   > `Network Test Access Port (TAP) - A physical hardware device that makes copies of both send and receive traffic while still allowing network traffic through uninterrupted`

-   > **(SPAN/Mirrored Port) SPAN Port (Switched Port Analyzer) also known as Port Mirroring** sends a mirror image of all network data to another physical port, where the packets can be captured and analyzed.
+   > `Port Mirroring (SPAN Port) - Mirrors all packet to another port to be captured & analysed.`

 2. Describe how an IPS connects to a network.

-   > Answer: Physically connects inline with the flow of data.
-An IPS is typically placed in between the firewall and network switch.
+   > `Inline with the flow of data, generally between the firewall and network switch`

 3. What type of IDS compares patterns of traffic to predefined signatures and is unable to detect Zero-Day attacks?

-   > Answer: Signature Based
+   > `Signature-based`

 4. Which type of IDS is beneficial for detecting all suspicious traffic that deviates from the well-known baseline and is excellent at detecting when an attacker probes or sweeps a network?

-   > Answer: Anomaly Based
+   > `Anomaly-based`

 #### Defense in Depth